fmills89/team-profile-generator/README.md

 - Install npm and run using node

 ## Usages
-- Using inquirer a user is asked a serie of questions about their team.
+- Using inquirer a user is asked a series of questions about their team.
 Then a team portfolio is generated.

 ## Screenshot/Video